FarronF/limerick-council-meetings/meetings/2018/07/10-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes  - Monthly Meeting of the Municipal District of Adare-Rathkeale - 26th June 2018.md

 Services, dated 1st June, 2018 setting out the update on the proposed traffic calming

 measures at Kilcornan.
-The report was noted by Members.--- 5
+The report was noted by Members.
+---
+5

 **9.**